robert-j-webb/stackedit/safe eval.md

 ### How is this calculated?

-When the store renders prices for each item, it checks to see if there is a discount, then it gets the formula, interpolates the variables using data from the `dataStore` and calculates the resulting price.
+When the store renders prices for each item, it checks to see if there is a discount, then it gets the formula, interpolates the variables using data from the `dataStore` and calculates the resulting price using Safe Eval.

 Interpolation looks like this: